 The trail starts out from the Upper Carpp Creek trailhead and begins descending down to Carpp Creek.
 After about a mile in you end up crossing the creek to an intersection.
 Follow the trail towards Carpp Lake.
 This section is still fairly lush being so close to water.
-Within a half mile, you are lead through a very burnt section filled with switchbacks where you gain most of the elevation.
+Within a half-mile, you are led through a very burnt section filled with switchbacks where you gain most of the elevation.
 These burnt stretches can be very hot in the summer with all of the charred black remnants – bring sunscreen and lots of water!
-The burnt stretch is about a 3/4’s of a mile long before reenterring unscathed forests.
+The burnt stretch is about .75-miles long before reentering unscathed forests.
 From here you hike on a gradual ascent up to Lower Carpp Lake where you can continue on to Carpp Lake.
-There is an Upper Carpp Lake, however we did not visit.
-The east side of the lake is still pretty green and has a few nice campsites, however most of the west side is very burnt.
-The last picture in the slideshow above is a great visual to showing the divide.
+There is an Upper Carpp Lake, but we did not visit it.
+The east side of the lake is still pretty green and has a few nice campsites, however, most of the west side is very burnt.
+The last picture in the slideshow above is a great visual to show the burnt and unburnt divide.